relascope/vmpt/README.md

 Code copyright 2015 Günther Humer

-VMPT is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.
+VMPT is non-free software; you can not redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.
 See the file COPYING included with this distribution for more information.

 VMPT uses the following libraries